 Smart Phones are high powered intimacy.
 I don’t mean that in an erotic sense, though there is likely an app for that too.
 I mean that a smart phone provides enormous volumes of storage and computing power in a small package.
 The bottom-of-the-line iPhone provides more computing power than the “super computers” which occupied an entire floor at Lawrence Livermore National Laboratory just a few decades ago.
 They are cute, and small, and go with us everywhere.
 We personalize them with covers, and they are connected.
 They serve as a personal electronic portal to the world.
 For all the intimacy they posses, they are not private, especially when we use apps.

 Anatomy of an App

 While it seems amazing that so much information is in a small phone, the truth is that most the information resides on someone else’s server.
-Even integrated processes, like Siri, send a digital recording of your voice to a computer for decryption, and storage for up to two years, before sending back the occasionally useful response.
+Even integrated processes, like Apple’s Siri and Amazon’s Alexa, send a digital recording of your voice to a computer for decryption, and storage for up to two years, before sending back a response.

 Careful What You Enter

 With third party apps, there is often less regulation.
 Apple has a reputation and product line to protect.
 An app company has a minimal investment in coding and servers, and makes its money by showing you ads, and selling your information.
 Consumers enter an enormous amount of data via their friendly and convenient smart phone.
 Examples include: Exercise Apps recording everything from how fast we run to the GPS coordinates of the routes we take; Diet Apps measuring what we eat and when we eat it; even Fertility Apps recording how often we have sex.
 More worrisome is that the GPS unit built into each phone can also record where each of these activities take place.